drinosaret/vn-club-resources/docs/guide.md

 #### 3. Text Hooker - Your Text Extraction Engine

 !!! info "Text Hooking"
-    Textractor extracts text from VNs so you can copy, look up, and mine vocabulary without manually typing Japanese characters.
+    Text hookers like [Textractor](textractor-guide.md) extract text from VNs so you can copy, look up, and mine vocabulary without manually typing Japanese characters.

 **What it does:** Hooks into VN processes and extracts displayed text in real-time for easy dictionary lookups.

 **Setup:** Follow [our complete Textractor guide](textractor-guide.md) for installation and configuration.

 **Key features:** Compatible with most VNs, supports extensions, WebSocket integration for browser dictionaries

+**Alternative tools:** If Textractor doesn't work with your game, try [Agent](agent-guide.md) for script-based hooking or [OwOCR](owocr-guide.md) for OCR-based text extraction.

 !!! warning "Setup Priority"
     Install tools in order: **Anki → Dictionary Tool → Text Hooker**.
 Each tool builds on the previous one for optimal workflow integration.